 Where to build the walls that protect us (#2)

 Where to build the walls that protect us is an opportunity for us all to imagine a future city.
-Our city of Exeter… An architect or planner might call this sort of process a ‘charrette’ – a term that’s used to describe an intensive, collaborative enquiry that seeks to solve a complex design issue.
+Our city of Leeds… An architect or planner might call this sort of process a ‘charrette’ – a term that’s used to describe an intensive, collaborative enquiry that seeks to solve a complex design issue.
 Perhaps that sounds rather dry and dusty, but you should be assured that this is going to be an exercise in serious play.
 We’ll try not to get too distracted by Utopian visions.
 Or to worry too much about logistics.
 But, with one eye on the persistent fiscal crisis and the challenges of climate change, and the other on Hope, let’s look again at the fundamental fabric of our city and envisage it afresh.

-Images: Stephen Hodge, Robert Darch.
+Images: Stephen Hodge, Stephen Daniels.